alatiera/marge-bot/README.md

                            [env var: MARGE_SOURCE_BRANCH_REGEXP] (default: .*)
   --debug               Debug logging (includes all HTTP requests etc).
-                           [env var: MARGE_DEBUG] (default: False) --cli                 Run marge-bot as a single CLI command, not as a long-running service.
-                        This may be used to run marge-bot in scheduled CI pipelines or cronjobs.
-                           [env var: MARGE_CLI] (default: False) --use-no-ff-batches   Disable fast forwarding when merging MR batches   [env var: MARGE_USE_NO_FF_BATCHES] (default: False) --use-merge-commit-batches
+                           [env var: MARGE_DEBUG] (default: False) --use-no-ff-batches   Disable fast forwarding when merging MR batches.
+                           [env var: MARGE_USE_NO_FF_BATCHES] (default: False) --use-merge-commit-batches
                         Use merge commit when creating batches, so that the commits in the batch MR will be the same with in individual MRs. Requires sudo scope in the access token.
-                           [env var: MARGE_USE_MERGE_COMMIT_BATCHES] (default: False) --skip-ci-batches     Skip CI when updating individual MRs when using batches   [env var: MARGE_SKIP_CI_BATCHES] (default: False)
+                           [env var: MARGE_USE_MERGE_COMMIT_BATCHES] (default: False) --skip-ci-batches     Skip CI when updating individual MRs when using batches.
-  --guarantee-final-pipeline
+                           [env var: MARGE_SKIP_CI_BATCHES] (default: False) --cli                 Run marge-bot as a single CLI command, not a service.
+                           [env var: MARGE_CLI] (default: False) --guarantee-final-pipeline
-                        Guaranteed final pipeline when assigned to marge-bot [env var: MARGE_GUARANTEE_FINAL_PIPELINE] (default: False) --exc-comment EXC_COMMENT
+                        Guaranteed final pipeline when assigned to marge-bot.
+                           [env var: MARGE_GUARANTEE_FINAL_PIPELINE] (default: False) --exc-comment EXC_COMMENT
                         Provide additional text, like a log URL, to append to some exception-related MR comments.
                            [env var: MARGE_EXC_COMMENT] (default: None)
 ```

 Here is a config file example